hubmapconsortium/spatial-transcriptomics-pipeline/README.md

         Layout of the name of each labelled image.
 Will be formatted with `file_formats_labeled.format([fov index])`.
 - Cellpose Segmentation
    - `pretrained_model_dir` *file*
       If a user-defined moded is to be used, then this file must be provided.
+Directions for user-in-the-loop training can be read [here](https://cellpose.readthedocs.io/en/latest/gui.html#training-your-own-cellpose-model).

 #### Only Needed for Individual Steps
 The following parameters are only needed for running individual steps, such as for debugging.
 In a pipeline run, these will be automatically populated by prior steps.